arwinneil/Why-Write-SQL/README.md

 <p/>

 ## Getting Started
-SQL Script Generator is a SQL code generator, aiming to reduce time of coding and debugging, spped up projects, reducing human errors and avoiding repetitive tasks.
+SQL Script Generator is a SQL code generator, aiming to reduce time of coding and debugging, speed up projects, reducing human errors and avoiding repetitive tasks.

 Code is generated based on GUI inputs.